yenyang/Anarchy-BepInEx/README.md

 ## Donations
 If you want to say thank you with a donation you can do so on [Buy Me A Coffee](https://www.buymeacoffee.com/yenyang_mods).

+## Translations
+I am looking for volunteers to help translate the mod into the official languages.
+For those interested please go to [CrowdIn](https://crowdin.com/project/csl2-mod-anarchy).
+Current Localization Support: Spanish by Nyoko and German by Hendrix.

 ## Detailed Descrption
 The mod also has:
 * Optional Tool icon